Archive for the 'acting' Category

 Danny

 I didn’t know there are special acting techniques for HD vs. film.
-Do they teach it at The Studio?
+And a “take” is the filming of a scene.

-#7-Once again proofreading is an important life skill:
+#7-Once again proofreading is important:

 Dear Filmmaker: